jveyes/PostgreSQL-backup-restore/README.md

 This Bash script provides an interactive menu with three commands and an option to exit.
 The commands demonstrate different functionalities related to PostgreSQL database management:

+## Description

+This Bash script serves as an interactive menu utility designed to manage PostgreSQL databases efficiently.
+It provides users with a menu interface offering three main functionalities:

+- **Check postgreSQL**: This option allows users to check for and install PostgreSQL client tools based on their Linux distribution.
+It verifies the installation of essential tools such as `psql` and `pg_dump` and displays their versions.

+- **Backup DB**: Users can create backups of PostgreSQL databases by providing connection details such as host, database name, and user credentials.
+The script generates a backup file with a timestamp in the filename for easy identification.

+- **Restore DB**: This option facilitates the restoration of PostgreSQL databases from previously created backup files.
+Users select the backup file from a list of the two most recent files in the script's directory and provide connection details for the new PostgreSQL database.

+The script incorporates color-coded messages for clarity and uses proper error handling techniques to guide users through each operation.
+Additionally, it features a user-friendly menu layout and prompts for user input when necessary.

+Overall, this script simplifies routine tasks related to PostgreSQL database management, making it convenient and accessible for users of all experience levels.

+***

 ## Table of Contents
 - [Features ✨](#features)
 - [Usage](#usage)